 The advantages of motorhome travel will vary by taste and travel style, but have the potential to far outweigh the disadvantages.

 Traveling by motorhome allows you to go where you want, when you want.
-You can take in all the sites, at you own pace.
+You can take in all the sites, at your own pace.
 Since most motorhomes come with all of the comforts of home, including bathrooms and kitchens, you don’t have to worry about where you will pee or eat or sleep, which means you can literally go wherever you want, with only some limitations.

 Sleep in your own bed!
-Well, at least your bed away from the bed.
+Well, at least your bed away from your home bed.
 No need to find a hotel, pay the price of a hotel and keep packing and unpacking your stuff every stop.
 A motorhome is just like home, only (usually) smaller.
 You can save a ton of cash on hotels and be just as comfortable while doing it.
 Win-win.

 You can also save a ton of money by cooking in the motorhome.
 This also gives you the option to stay healthy while on the road, which tends to be more difficult with other types of travel.